d2iq/ui-kit/CONTRIBUTING.md

 When creating a new component, add a test to `cypress/integration/storybook-cy.js` to check for errors and warnings.

 #### Running Cypress
+Using the Cypress UI:
 1. `npm start`
 2. `npx cypress open`
 3. Click "storybook-cy" in the sidebar of the Cypress ui

+In the CLI:
+`npm run test:integration`

 ### Creating a Reusable Component